compomics/moff-gui/README.md

 ---

 # Introduction #
-moFF-gui a java-based gui for moFF (modest FEature Finder), a fast and light tool for quantified peptides directly from Thermos RAW file. moFF-gui is platform independent  and it is fully integrated with the peptide-shaker output .
+moFF-gui a java-based gui for moFF (modest FEature Finder), a fast and light tool for the quantification of peptides directly from Thermos RAW files. moFF-gui is platform independent  and it is fully integrated with the peptide-shaker output.

 [Go to top of page](#moff-gui)